Late Antique Little Ice Age: Europe

-The cooling period likely devastated Northern Europe leading to as many as half of the population in for example Scandinavia perishing, and has been credited as being the real precedent to the concept in Norse mythology referred to as Fimbulwinter.
+Estimates of a population loss of up to 50% in Scandinavia resulting from the volcanic eruptions between 536 and 547 are considered reasonable by archaeologists and volcanologists, although the effects were variable and some areas prospered.
+A group of climate scientists suggested in 2016 that the cumulative effect of the dust veil resulting from the volcanoes lasted in varying degrees for up to eighty years.
+The disaster was probably the origin of the concept in Norse mythology referred to as Fimbulwinter.

 Mediterranean region

 The cooling period coincided with the Plague of Justinian, which began in 541, though the connection between the plague and the volcanoes still remains tenuous.

-The cooling period contributed to the migrations of the Lombards and the Slavs into Roman territory in Italy and the Balkans.
+The cooling period contributed to the migrations of the Lombards and the early Slavs into Roman territory in Italy and the Balkans.

 According to 2024 research, major plagues that significantly impacted the remnants of the Roman Empire, during the Late Antique Ice Age, are strongly linked to cooler and drier climate conditions, indicating that colder weather may have contributed to the spread of these diseases during that time.
 It is thought climate stress interacted with social and biological variables, such as food availability, rodent populations, and human migration, making populations more susceptible to disease.
 On the other hand, Haggai Olshanetsky and Lev Cosijns argue that the plague and LALIA had a limited impact, as various archaeological evidence indicates there was no demographic or economic decline in the 6th century eastern Mediterranean.